-Through TradeTrust, IMDA aims to help the digital trade platform to improve efficiencies through certainty, reduced costs of paper documentation and support for new service offerings through inter-operability, visibility, and control.
+IMDA's TradeTrust aims to support cross-border digital trade by improving efficiencies, reducing costs of paper documentation, and enabling new service offerings through interoperability, visibility, and control.
 TradeTrust reduces inefficiencies and complexities of cross-border trade arising from the current paper-based documentation, such as the bill of lading.
-This lowers operating costs for businesses and the risk of fraud while accelerating the digitalization of cross-border trade processes thereby promoting more growth in trade between Singapore and China.
+This lowers operating costs for businesses and the risk of fraud while accelerating the digitalisation of cross-border trade processes, thereby promoting more growth in trade between Singapore and China.

 - Cross Borders Data Flow